Lewis Carroll: Health problems

 The young adult Charles Dodgson was about 6 ft tall and slender, and he had curly brown hair and blue or grey eyes (depending on the account).
 He was described in later life as somewhat asymmetrical, and as carrying himself rather stiffly and awkwardly, although this might be on account of a knee injury sustained in middle age.
 As a very young child, he suffered a fever that left him deaf in one ear.
 At the age of 17, he suffered a severe attack of whooping cough, which was probably responsible for his chronically weak chest in later life.
 In early childhood, he acquired a stammer, which he referred to as his "hesitation"; it remained throughout his life.

 The stammer has always been a significant part of the image of Dodgson.
 While one apocryphal story says that he stammered only in adult company and was free and fluent with children, there is no evidence to support this idea.
 Many children of his acquaintance remembered the stammer, while many adults failed to notice it.
 Dodgson himself seems to have been far more acutely aware of it than most people whom he met; it is said that he caricatured himself as the Dodo in Alice's Adventures in Wonderland, referring to his difficulty in pronouncing his last name, but this is one of the many supposed facts often repeated for which no first-hand evidence remains.
 He did indeed refer to himself as a dodo, but whether or not this reference was to his stammer is simply speculation.

 Dodgson's stammer did trouble him, but it was never so debilitating that it prevented him from applying his other personal qualities to do well in society.
 He lived in a time when people commonly devised their own amusements and when singing and recitation were required social skills, and the young Dodgson was well equipped to be an engaging entertainer.
 He could reportedly sing at a passable level and was not afraid to do so before an audience.
-He was also adept at mimicry and storytelling, and reputedly quite good at charades.
+He was also adept at mimicry and storytelling and reputedly quite good at charades.

 Social connections

 In the interim between his early published writings and the success of the Alice books, Dodgson began to move in the pre-Raphaelite social circle.
 He first met John Ruskin in 1857 and became friendly with him.
 Around 1863, he developed a close relationship with Dante Gabriel Rossetti and his family.
-He would often take pictures of the family in the garden of the Rossetti's house in Chelsea, London.
+He often photographed the family in the garden of the Rossettis' house in Chelsea, London.
 He also knew William Holman Hunt, John Everett Millais, and Arthur Hughes, among other artists.
 He knew fairy-tale author George MacDonald well – it was the enthusiastic reception of Alice by the young MacDonald children that persuaded him to submit the work for publication.